 - props and sets.

-In Tech Camp, campers use Stop-Motion Pro Eclipse SD software to take the pictures for their movies.
-They also use this to insert green screen backgrounds (chroma key), record voices, insert sounds and music, add overlays, and edit individual frames with rig removal.
-This type of software is known as “video capture software”.
-There are other programs that accomplish this too, like iStopMotion (Mac), iKITMovie (Windows), and Dragonframe (Mac/Windows).
+In Stop-Motion Tech Camp, campers use Stop-Motion Pro Eclipse SD software to take the pictures for their movies.
+They also use this to insert green screen backgrounds (chroma key), record voices, insert sounds and music, and add overlays.
+This type of software is video capture software.
+However, there are other programs that accomplish this too.
+Some others are iStopMotion (Mac), iKITMovie (Windows), and Dragonframe (Mac/Windows).
 We use Stop-Motion Pro Eclipse (Windows) in camp because it’s easy to use, feature-rich, and reliable.

-The next item you’ll need to start making movies on your own is a digital camera.
-In camp, we use a high-definition webcam.
+An essential item to continue with your stop-motion animation education is a quality digital camera.
+In summer camp, we use a high-definition webcam.
 We suggest using an external webcam that connects to your computer with a USB cord.
-This will allow your camper to move the camera where they would like without moving the computer.
-Trying to use the webcam that’s attached to your monitor is not recommended, as it’s very hard to position and use in stop motion animation.
+This will allow your child to move their camera where they would like without moving the computer.
+The webcam attached to your monitor is challenging to position for good angles.

 Webcams can range in price from $20 to over $200.
 In Brick Flicks stop-motion tech camp we use the Microsoft LifeCam Webcam.

 When it comes to creating building sets for your movies, you are limited only by your creativity.
 For camp, we created green screens with simple plywood and paint for your child.
 There are also some really good pre-made stop-motion sets with specialized themes.
 These premade sets work very well for beginners.